 Metaphysics is the study of the nature of things.
 Metaphysicians ask what kinds of things exist, and what they are like.
-They reason about such things as whether or not people have free will, in what sense abstract objects can be said to exist, and how it is that brains are able to generate minds, and whether or not there is a god.
+They reason about such things as whether or not people have free will, in what sense abstract objects can be said to exist, how it is that brains are able to generate minds, and whether or not there is a god.

 Many professional philosophers also double as historians, researching one or another aspect of the history of philosophical thought.
 Even those who do not conduct novel historical research typically see great value in the texts of thinkers as far back as the ancient Greeks, and study these texts both for philosophical insight and enjoyment.
 Arguably, history of philosophy may be considered a fifth branch of philosophy.

 As you can tell, the different branches of philosophy overlap one another.
 A philosopher considering whether people ought to give excess wealth to the poor is asking an ethical question.
 However, his investigations might lead him to wonder whether or not standards of right and wrong are built into the fabric of the universe, which is a metaphysical question.
 If he claims that people are justified in taking a particular stance on that question, he is making at least a tacit epistemological claim.
 At every step in his reasoning, he will want to employ logic to minimize the chance of being led into error by the great complexity and obscurity of the questions.
 He may very well look to some of the ethical, metaphysical, and epistemological writings of past philosophers to see how his brightest predecessors reasoned about the matter.

 Aspects of each branch of philosophy can be studied in isolation, but philosophical questions have a way of leading to other philosophical questions to the point that a full investigation of any particular problem is likely eventually to involve almost the whole of the philosophical enterprise.

 Philosophical inquiry is very demanding, suitable only for those who possess a fair degree of courage, humility, patience and discipline.